-Nothing quite says Passover like a delicious steaming bowl of matzo ball soup.
-It’s also long been a favored as a Jewish grandma’s cold remedy.
-For me, spring just wouldn’t be spring without my all time favorite Passover Matzo Ball Soup recipe.
+Nothing says spring like a delicious, steaming bowl of matzo ball soup.
+It’s also considered to be a Jewish grandmother’s long-favored natural cold remedy.
+For me, spring just wouldn’t be spring without my favorite Matzo Ball Soup.

-Passover is the Biblical account of Exodus, the freeing of Hebrew slaves from Egypt.
+Passover is the biblical account of the Hebrew people’s exodus from Egypt where they were enslaved.

-The Passover meal, called Seder, is all about honoring and celebrating Jewish history.
-Deeply symbolic, the foods served have Biblical and historic significance.
+The Passover meal, called Seder, is about honoring and celebrating Jewish history.
+Deeply symbolic, Passover foods have both Biblical and historic significance.
 In many cases, Seder recipes have been around for centuries.